 As in all things, starting a business venture is such a quest in which we must look before we leap, but this does not mean that we need toe best weapons and armor to slay the dragon at the end.
 On the contrary, we need merely a plan and a strategy to make the best use of our wooden sword and our leather shield with which we initially embark.

-I was first introduced to Guy’s wonderful book by a customer service speaker, it’s truly groundbreaking.
+I was first introduced to Guy’s wonderful book by a motivational speaker, it’s truly groundbreaking.
 In “The Art of the Start”, Guy Kawasaki illustrates just this, with clear flair and a sagely understanding which can only come from one whom has taken this quest before, and who has returned, themselves, legendarily victorious.

 In this innovative new look at small start-up ventures, Kawasaki illustrates how the keys to success do not rely on privilege nor wealth, but rather in reason and sheer willpower.
 Where other similar experts have written voluminous tomes outlining the strategies for acquisition of resources, clout and wealth as an initial step to starting a new venture, Guy pretty much dismisses all this as poppycock, and there’s no arguing with the fact that he is right.